 Golden Milk Lattes: These take a little more time in the morning, but can be quickly whipped up on the stove from a premade mixture of spices.
 The turmeric acts as an antinflammatory for your system, while ginger is a well-known salve for any digestive issues that ail you.
 An easy hack is this ginger tea plus a splash of unsweetened almond or coconut milk.
 You can also follow the recipe for golden milk chia pudding in The Wellness Project and skip the chia seeds for a simple latte!

 Bone Broth: not only is it incredibly warming, but the collagen and glutamine also help heal your gut lining.
-There’s a fabulous recipe for Slow Cooker Ginger Chicken Broth in The Wellness Project Book.
-For instructions in an instapot, click here.
+There’s a fabulous recipe for gut-healing low FODMAP chicken broth on my site.
 For a beef version, see here.
 If you want to buy bone broth, Kettle and Fire makes a good (if expensive) one and I think it still pales in comparison to homemade.
 If you live in NYC, visit Brodo!

 Warm Water with Fresh Lemon Juice: Just add 1/2 lemon to 8 ounces of hot water.
 Lemon juice acts as a solvent for toxins, helping your liver flush all the junk it accumulated overnight and usher it out of your body.
 This is especially good for if you’re just starting your caffeine or full vice detox and want some extra help getting through the withdrawal symptoms!